 - How will I/we find out the results?

 Infertility is not merely a physical condition, it is an emotional and social condition as well.
 It carries with it intense feelings that need careful support from the doctors, nurses, counsellors and technicians involved.

 Stress: Treatments can take many months to complete and involve tests for both males and females.
 This period of waiting, investigations and treatments can prove stressful.

-Grief: Common feelings such as anger and frustration, loss of control, isolation from friends and family, depression and grief may seem overwhelming to the couple who are denied a child they so earnestly wish to conceive and parent.
+Grief: Common feelings such as anger and frustration, loss of control, isolation from friends and family, depression and grief may seem overwhelming if you are being denied a child you earnestly wish to conceive and parent.

-Crisis point: At some point during infertility treatment, or investigation, a person may experience this as a state of crisis.
+Crisis point: At some point during infertility treatment, or investigation, you may experience this as a state of crisis.
 This crisis, in turn, may lead to further isolation and despair.
 This may place strain on relationships as well.
-They may feel alone and not have anyone to talk to who understands the experience of infertility.
+You may feel alone and not have anyone to talk to who understands the experience of infertility.

 Sharing other people's experiences

-Several couples are quoted in the book, including a male who wrote in his journal:
+Several couples are quoted in the book, including a man who wrote in his journal:

 “For 12 months I have been on an involuntary emotional rollercoaster.
 My life was picked up and smashed on the ground, what I had expected and taken for granted was thrown away.
 Forever since, I have been trying to put back together what remains....It has taken me a long time going through my emotions to realise what I can do....Just as the branches on a tree are strengthened by a strong wind, so should life's hard knocks enrich and strengthen our lives.
 Don't let infertility break you.”